 Draw two large eyes in the center of the top part of the bus.
 Draw the eyes one at a time so that they can connect.
 Add a smaller circle inside each eye.
 Draw a line going across the middle so it connects both sides.
 Erase any lines that may have been drawn into the eyes.
 For the window, draw a curved line going up from the middle on both sides and around the top.

 Now add the details.
 Draw a U shape about an inch wide under the bumper on both sides of the bus for the wheels.
 Draw a few circles for lights on the front of the bus.
 Add a smile to the front of bus to give it a mouth.
 Give the bus ears by drawing a curved line on both sides.
 Write the word SCHOOL along the top of the bus and draw two more circles for lights.

 Use a fine point black marker or Sharpie pen to trace all the lines of your school bus directed drawing.
 Erase the pencil lines with a good white eraser.

 I usually complete the activity over two days or periods of time.
 On day one we complete the drawing and the tracing with a black marker.
 One day two we paint.
-If your class hasn’t used watercolour paints before, you should demonstrate how to make proper brush strokes with a paintbrush and the water to paint ratio.
-I usually use larger paintbrushes instead of the small ones that are normally included with watercolour paint sets.
+If your class hasn’t used watercolor paints before, you should demonstrate how to make proper brush strokes with a paintbrush and the water to paint ratio.
+I usually use larger paintbrushes instead of the small ones that are normally included with watercolor paint sets.

 Once everyone completes their back to school bus directed drawing, place them somewhere to dry completely.
 Don’t make the mistake to hang them or place them upright.
 Paint and water would drip down onto the pictures.
 Once dry, I recommend hanging them up or creating a fun bulletin board display for back to school time.